moxx799/VisQ-Search-Engine/README.md

 ### Train

 To train the network, we need several args, here is the explanation:
-`CUDA_VISIBLE_DEVICES=0,1,2,3 In default, we train the network in 4 GPUs, corresponding to the variable -j, if you are using another number of GPUs, you need to change the variable -j to the number of the Gpus`

-`-b batch size`
+`-b: batch size`

-`-a backbone network`
+`-a: backbone network`
+`-dn: dataset folder name`

-`--iters number of the epoch`
+`-nc: number of the channles`

-`--momentum the momentum of the encoder update rate`

-One example for training:
+other parameters is better to keep the same, and change it as needed One example for training:
-`python VisQ-Search-Engine/examples/triplet_loss_train.py\
+`python VisQ-Search-Engine/examples/graph_train.py\
-  -b 100 -a unet -d brain -dn connectivity0_noRECA_NeuN -nc=5\
+  -b 256 -a unet -d brain -dn <folder name> -nc=5\
-  --iters 200 --momentum 0.2 --eps 0.6 --num-instances 16 --height 50 --width 50 --epochs 100 \
+  --iters 200 --momentum 0.2 --eps 0.6 --num-instances 16 --height 50 --width 50 --epochs 50 \
-  --logs-dir VisQ-Search-Engine/examples/logs/unetg1b1m2_ftTL_myelo22_175/ `
+  --logs-dir VisQ-Search-Engine/examples/logs/<log folder name>/ `

 ### Query